 Key Question.
 What interventions have been studied for the treatment of PTSD alone or with comorbid substance use disorder (SUD)?

-The Key Question is based on updating the same body of literature included in Technical Brief No. 32 and Comparative Effectiveness Review No. 235.
-The PICOTS (Populations, Interventions, Comparators, Outcomes, Timing, Settings, Study Design) criteria are:
+This review will update the literature for this Key Question from previous reviews.^{7,8,10} The PICOTS (Populations, Interventions, Comparators, Outcomes, Timing, Settings, Study Design) criteria are:

 • Population(s):